 - Students enrolled in Project Lead the Way (PLTW) Engineering classes receive credit from out-of-state Universities and are exempt from TSI exam requirements.
 Students enrolled in Navarro College Level One Certificate programs (Technical Dual Credit) are also exempt from the TSI requirement. - STAAR End-of-Course (EOC) An English II EOC score of 4000 or higher shall waive for both the reading and writing of the TSI Assessment.
-An Algebra I EOC score of 4000 or higher and passing grade in Algebra II shall waive for the mathematics section of the TSI Assessment. - PSAT/NMSQT A combined score of 1070 on the PSAT/NMSQT with a minimum of 500 on the critical reading and/or mathematics test shall waive the TSI Assessment relevant to the courses to be attempted. - ACT A composite score of 23 with a minimum of 19 on the English test shall be exempt for both the reading and writing sections of the TSI Assessment, and/or 19 on the mathematics test shall be exempt for the mathematics section of the TSI Assessment. - SAT Administered prior to March 2016: A combined critical reading (formerly "verbal") and mathematics score of 1070 with a minimum of 500 on the critical reading test shall be exempt for both reading and writing sections of the TSI Assessment, and/or 500 on the mathematics test shall be exempt for the mathematics section of the TSI Assessment.
+An Algebra I EOC score of 4000 or higher and passing grade in Algebra II shall waive for the mathematics section of the TSI Assessment. - PSAT/NMSQT A combined score of 1070 on the PSAT/NMSQT with a minimum of 500 on the critical reading and/or mathematics test shall waive the TSI Assessment relevant to the courses to be attempted. - ACT A composite score of 23 with a minimum of 19 on the English test shall be exempt for both the reading and writing sections of the TSI Assessment, and/or 19 on the mathematics test shall be exempt for the mathematics section of the TSI Assessment.

-Administered on or after March 5, 2016: A minimum score of 480 on the Evidenced-Based

-Reading and Writing (EBRW) test shall be exempt for both reading and writing sections of the TSI Assessment; a minimum score of 530 on the mathematics test shall be exempt for the mathematics section of the TSI Assessment.
-There is no combined score.

-The TSI exam can be taken at Corsicana High School.
+- Administered on or after March 5, 2016: A minimum score of 480 on the Evidenced-Based Reading and Writing (EBRW) test shall be exempt for both reading and writing sections of the TSI Assessment; a minimum score of 530 on the mathematics test shall be exempt for the mathematics section of the TSI Assessment.
+There is no combined score. - The TSI exam can be taken at Corsicana High School.
 The test is computer-based and untimed.
 Students must bring their student ID, know the last four digits of their SSN and \$5 to cover the cost of each test.
 Results provided to student immediately after test.
 Students taking the TSI for the first time must complete the required pre-assessment activity.
-See Mrs. Franklin to register for the exam.

-- Students may also take the TSI test at the Navarro College Testing Center.
+See Mrs. Daniels to register for the exam. - Students may also take the TSI test at the Navarro College Testing Center.
 The test is computer-based and untimed.
 Students must bring their photo ID and \$35 to cover the cost of the test.
 Results are sent via email.
 Students taking the TSI for the first time must complete the required pre-assessment activity found at navarrocollege.edu/testing. - For more information, contact the Navarro College Testing Center at 903-875-7457.